jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Algae Notes.md

 			- spencer side of hemocytometer
 		- chaetoceros 1
 		- chaetoceros 2
-			- spencer side of hemocytometer
+			- hausser side of hemocytometer